 Train travel is one of the best ways to see Europe – the continent’s fairly compact so it’s easy to get around, and you can sit back and soak up the stunning views with a picnic.
 But if you’re planning a rail trip, most of the suggested itineraries seem to be geared up for Interrailers on month-long trips.
 It doesn’t have to be this way though – you can have a mini European rail adventure too.
 Pick a region and a few destinations and get route planning (the Seat 61 and Deutsche Bahn websites are great for routes and timetables).

-Read more: Tips for rail-tripping Europe on a budget
+Read more: Tips for a European rail trip on a budget

 Or if that sounds too much work, here are five of Europe’s best one-week rail trip ideas to get you started.
 Each route is possible in a week, but if you’ve got more time then you can take it slower and spend more time in each place.
 The idea isn’t to wear yourself out trying to see everything in every destination, but to take in the highlights and get a taste for each place (and if you love it you can always come back!).

 Northern Europe – Canals and chocolate